 “Tinker Bell and Peter Pan Fly to Neverland”

 Thomas Kinkade: As with the first two paintings in my Disney Dreams Collection… I try to tell the whole story in a single image—what I refer to as a “narrative panorama.”
 We see Neverland in the distance, just below the “second star to the right,” as the full moon bathes the scene with its silvery glow.
 The lights of London twinkle along the river Thames, as the clouds take shape, if only in our imagination, as characters from the adventure—Captain Hook, Smee, the Lost Boys, and the ubiquitous ticking crocodile.
 But, for me, the central character of the story will always remain Tinker Bell, the enchanted fairy princess who makes the entire journey of imagination possible.

 Thomas Kinkade: Walt Disney said it all began with a mouse and, in [this] Disney movie classic, you might say it all begins with a frog.
 The Princess and the Frog has been brought to life with hand-drawn animation techniques, making it the first Disney traditional animation classic in years as well as the first ever to be set in the enchanted city of New Orleans.

 In my painting, I wanted to suggest the look of traditional animation yet maintain the sense of painterly mood that my work is known for.
 I lavished detail into the bayou flowers glowing with hidden fireflies, as well as the curving live oak draped with lacey Spanish moss.
 The characters of the movie swirl about the composition, inviting us to ponder the part each plays in the story.

-If you’re interested in collecting any of Thomas Kinkade’s Disney works, you can contact our gallery consultants at (800) 521-9654 ext.
-4 or email@example.com.
+If you’re interested in collecting any of Thomas Kinkade’s artwork, register for our exciting online auctions or you can contact our gallery consultants at (800) 521-9654 ext.
+4 or firstname.lastname@example.org.